 - When two or more players reach the showdown after completing the last betting round, there is only one way to win the pot: by forming the highest-ranking 5-card hand.

-How to play Texas Holdem?
+How to Play Texas Hold’em Poker?

 Step 1: The buttons